-Ask your dealer/retailer for our trailering information or advice, or you can write us at our Customer Assistance Offices.
-See Customer Assistance Offices on page 12-3 for more information.
+Ask your dealer for our trailering information or advice, or you can write us at our Customer Assistance Offices.
+See Customer Assistance Offices (U.S. and Canada) on page 13-4 or Customer Assistance Offices (Mexico) on page 13-5 for more information.